Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Introduction

-While the QSL candidates recently observed experimentally are mainly 2D with a few 3D examples, less attention seems to be paied to one-dimensional (1D) systems \cite{1DQM-review}.
-In fact, intensive theoretical studies were made in the last century concerning the effect of quenched randomness on the quantum state of the 1D quantum spin chain, typically for the {\it unfrustrated\/} 1D $s=1/2$ antiferromagnetic (AFM) Heisenberg chain \cite{DasguptaMa,MaDasguptaHu,Hirsch,Fisher}.
-The strong disorder renormalization group (SDRG) analysis introduced by Ma, Dasgupta and Hu \cite{MaDasguptaHu} turned out to be especially powerful, yielding in the simplest situation asymptotically exact results at long length scales.
-These SDRG studies revealed that the gapless nonmagnetic state consisting of spatially random covering of independent singlet-dimers was stabilized in the $s=1/2$ random-bond 1D Heisenberg spin chain with the AFM nereast-neighbor (NN) interaction.
+While the QSL candidates recently observed experimentally are mainly 2D with a few 3D examples, intensive theoretical studies for one-dimensional (1D) systems \cite{1DQM-review} were made in the last century concerning the effect of quenched randomness on the quantum state of the 1D quantum spin chain, typically for the {\it unfrustrated\/} 1D $s=1/2$ antiferromagnetic (AFM) Heisenberg chain \cite{DasguptaMa,MaDasguptaHu,Hirsch,Fisher}.
+The strong disorder renormalization group (SDRG) analysis introduced by Ma, Dasgupta and Hu \cite{MaDasguptaHu} turned out to be especially powerful.
+These SDRG studies revealed that the gapless nonmagnetic state consisting of spatially random covering of independent singlet-dimers was stabilized in the $s=1/2$ random-bond 1D Heisenberg spin chain with the AFM nereast-neighbor interaction.
 This gapless nonmagnetic state is characterized by the infinite-disorder fixed point (IDFP) where the SDRG analysis becomes asymptotically exact \cite{Fisher}.
-Such a state stabilized in the unfrustrated 1D chain was also called the ``random-singlet state'', after which the randomness-induced QSL-like state recently identified in 2D and 3D frustrated magnets was named \cite{Watanabe,Uematsu3,KawamuraUematsu}.

-The SDRG analysis has revealed that the RS state in the unfrustrated 1D chain is made only of singlet-dimers, while the distance between spins forming a singlet-dimer could be far leading to the randomness-averaged spin correlation falling off slowly with a power law.
-The low-temperature specific heat was predicted to behave as $\sim 1/(\log T)^3$ \cite{Hirsch}.

-Such SDRG analysis motivated the similar subsequent studies for other random systems \cite{SDRGreview2005-Igloi,SDRGreview2018-Igloi}, including the frustrated $J_1$-$J_2$ (zigzag) chain \cite{ladderSDRG-Igloi,zigzagSDRG-Yusuf,zigzagSDRG-Hoyos}, the ferromagnetic (FM)-AFM chain \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB,SDRGimprove-Hikihara}, and even to the 2D and 3D frustrated spin systems \cite{2DSDRG-Igloi}, although the validity of the SDRG method is not necessarily obvious for these models.
+Such a state stabilized in the unfrustrated 1D chain was also called the ``random-singlet state''.
+In this paper, we call this state "the unfrustrated RS state", in order to distinguish it from the frustrated RS state.
+The SDRG analysis has revealed that the unfrustrated RS state is made only of singlet-dimers, while the distance between spins forming a singlet-dimer could be far leading to the randomness-averaged spin correlation falling off slowly with a power law.
+The low-temperature specific heat was predicted to behave as $\sim 1/|\log T|^3$ \cite{Hirsch}.
+Such SDRG analysis motivated the similar subsequent studies for other random systems \cite{SDRGreview2005-Igloi,SDRGreview2018-Igloi}, including the frustrated $J_1$-$J_2$ (zigzag) chain \cite{ladderSDRG-Igloi,zigzagSDRG-Yusuf,zigzagSDRG-Hoyos}, the ferromagnetic (FM)-AFM chain \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB,SDRGimprove-Hikihara}, and even the 2D and 3D frustrated spin systems \cite{2DSDRG-Igloi}.